maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This function returns the ASCII code number for the first character of the string expression *sexp*.
 For instance, `ASC("Hello")` returns 72, the decimal ASCII value for "H".

+#### Variations:

+Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII.

+Enterprise IS-BASIC uses `ORD` for no obvious reason.

 <!-- TOC --><a name="chraexp"></a>
 ### `CHR$`(*aexp*)

 Returns the character as a single-character string, represented by the ASCII code number in parentheses. `CHR$(72)` returns "H".

+#### Notes:

+The Sinclair ZX series do not use ASCII and will return different characters for any given value.

 <!-- TOC --><a name="inkeydexp"></a>
 ### `INKEY$`(*dexp*)

 This function returns the ASCII value of the key currently pressed on the keyboard.
 If no key is pressed when it is called, it returns 0.
 In either case, it immediately continues without waiting for user input, unlike `INPUT` or `GET`. `INKEY$` was a later addition to BASIC and mostly found in interactive programs and games.
 The parameter is a dummy and can be left out, along with the parens, so `I$=INKEY$`, `I$=INKEY$()` and `I$=INKEY$(X)` are all valid in RetroBASIC.

+#### Variations:

+BBC BASIC will calculate *dexp* and if it is non-zero, wait for that many 1/100ths of a second for input, instead of continuing immediately.

+The ORIC-1 and ATMOS used `KEY$`. `KEY$` was also used on the APF Imagination Machine, but this used *dexp* as a parameter selecting a device, 0 was the keyboard, and 1 and 2 were the right and left controllers.

+A number of BASICs, including AppleSoft, Atari, BBC, etc., used `GET` for this functionality, but most of these waited for a keystroke before continuing, and thus did not serve the same purpose.
+On these platforms, `INKEY$` was often implemented using `USR` or `PEEK`.

 <!-- TOC --><a name="instr"></a>
 ### `INSTR`(*sexp1*,*sexp2*[,*aexp*]), `INDEX` and `POS`